CurrencyFinn/SolveSudoku_C/README.md

 ## updates:

 * Combining row and internal operation together (number of 0 > 2).
+    ** will be done by filling in all possible values at position (and therefore easy way of combining operations)
 * Picture input read towards right frame.